andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 The free version published in this WordPress directory is a fully-functional version for accepting appointments through PayPal as indicated in the plugin description.
 There is also a pro (commercial)  version that includes the following additional features (not present in the free version):

 - Ability to process forms/appointments without PayPal
-- Coupons / discount codes
 - Form builder for a visual customization of the booking form
 - Email reminders for the appointments
+- Coupons / discount codes
 - Additional drop-down fields for multiple prices/services
+- Display calculated appointments price below the calendar
+- ... and a lot more of rich features

 Please note that the pro features aren't advised as part of the free plugin in the description shown in this WordPress directory.
 If you are interested in more information about the pro features go to the plugin's page: https://abc.dwbooster.com/download

-The Appointment Booking Calendar plugin has recently reached **28,000 installations** and we would like to **thank you all the people** that have supported the development of the plugin with feedback messages or by acquiring the pro / developer versions.
-We are working in a new set of features for all the distributions of the plugin that will be published soon.

 == Screenshots ==